Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 - **Cost Code** This is the variable that my model will predict and will be used for training.
 There are 905 unique cost codes in the master list, however only 354 are used in the purchase orders in the dataset.

-### Exploratory Visualization
----
-In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
-The visualization should adequately support the data being used.
-Discuss why this visualization was chosen and how it is relevant.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant characteristic or feature about the dataset or input data?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_
----

 This dataset is very unbalanced, the average number of times a cost code is used is 111, but the median is 6.5.
 This means that there are a few cost codes that are used many more times than the others.
 For example, 03-31-43 concrete material - above grade verticals is used 5570 times.

+### Exploratory Visualization

 The following graphic shows the ten most used cost codes.